bitnami/charts/bitnami/harbor/README.md

 - This chart support the Harbor optional components.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-Looking to use Harbor in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites